-These words have inspired in generations of Americans a deepened respect for the patriotic ideas and ideals of freedom that are symbolized by the flag.
+These moving words have inspired in generations of Americans a deepened respect for the ideas and ideals of freedom that are symbolized by the flag in other words, deepened patriotism.
 Therefore, in insisting that the Massachusetts legislature comply with this Bill of Rights edict, Michael Dukakis was showing himself to be a true patriot.

-To the contrary, George Bush revealed a lack of understanding and respect for the values of individual liberty that are symbolized in our nation's icon both in his criticism of Dukakis' veto and in his subsequent efforts to overturn the Supreme Court's decision in Texas v.
+To the contrary, George Bush revealed a lack of understanding and respect for the values of individual liberty that are symbolized in our nation's icon both in his criticism of Dukakis's veto and in his subsequent efforts to overturn the Supreme Court's decision in Texas v.
 Johnson.
-In that case, the Court held that the First Amendment protects the right to burn the American flag as an expression of political protest.
+In that case the Court held that the First Amendment protects the right to burn the American flag as an expression of political protest.